zulip/zulip/docs/testing/manual-testing.md

 - Buttons

   - Narrow to a stream and click on "New topic"
-  - Narrow "All direct messages" and click on "New topic"
+  - Narrow to "Direct message feed" and click on "New topic"
   - Narrow to a stream and click on "New direct message"
-  - Narrow "All direct messages" and click on "New direct message"
+  - Narrow to "Direct message feed" and click on "New direct message"

 - Topics